 Children just learning to write will enjoy Draw & Write Children’s Journal, primary journals that offer both an image area, with primary writing lines for words (includes dashed lines for letter formation).

-An adventure to complete with help of an older friend, sibling or relative, young children love to respond to Dr. Seuss’ My Book About Me.
+An adventure to complete with the help of an older friend, sibling, or relative, young children love to respond to Dr. Seuss’ My Book About Me.

 All About Me books

 Another subcategory of the journal genre, All About Me books, ask kids questions and ask for short answers and illustrations from kids that lets them record things they like, dislike, and feel.

 - All About Me: A Keepsake Journal for Kids

 - All About Me Teenage Edition: The Story of Your Life

 Buddy or family journaling